 As mentioned, black walnut is one of the best worming agents out there.
 The green, unripe nut hulls are used to create a series of over-the-top worming agents.
 There are also alcohol tinctures available that use black walnut.

 - Approaching this from a holistic mindset, black walnut worming agents offer what is called a symptomatic worming agent that is easier on the body and better than most other herbal agents on the market.
 The trouble with merely approaching worming from a symptomatic point of view is that it doesn’t get at the reasons your dog has worms in the first place and therefore it won’t actually CURE the underlying issues.

 - Now, making your own black walnut tincture is something that we generally only advise for experienced herbal users.
 You should start with just a single drop of the stuff in your pet’s food and monitor any signs and symptoms going forward.
 If there are any adverse effects whatsoever, discontinue use immediately and seek medical attention from a veterinarian.

 - A tincture is generally about 40 to 60 percent alcohol, with black walnut tincture being the most effective when the green hulls are soaked in alcohol for at least three days and as many as three weeks.
-There are some tinctures that are not good for internal use, so be sure to consult your holistic veterinarian before you proceed.
+There are some tinctures that are not good for internal use, so be sure that you purchase one that is safe for dogs and internal use.